HybridThingsLab/robodada/README.md

 ROBODADA is an open-source toolkit to map facial expressions to body language of a robot.
 By adapting appearance and kinetic behavior, different aspects of interaction with emotion-aware robots can be explored in a playful manner.

-A web-based interface allows you to move a two-axis robot, record different motion patterns and assign them to [basic emotions](https://www.researchgate.net/publication/318447136_Basic_Emotions).
-When you activate your webcam, ROBODADA tries to interpret your emotion based on a pretrained model and selects the corresponding motion pattern of the robot.
+A web-based interface allows you to move a two-axis robot, record different movement patterns and assign them to [basic emotions](https://www.researchgate.net/publication/318447136_Basic_Emotions).
+Activating your webcam, ROBODADA tries to interpret your emotion based on a pre-trained model and activates the robot's recorded movement.
 We use the [face-api.js API](https://github.com/justadudewhohacks/face-api.js/) for face expression detection.
 We are aware, that emotion detection has to be [discussed](https://www.theverge.com/2019/7/25/8929793/emotion-recognition-analysis-ai-machine-learning-facial-expression-review) critically.
-ROBODADA underlines, that a machine is not really able to detect emotions, it just detects patterns of [face landmarks](https://github.com/justadudewhohacks/face-api.js/#models-face-landmark-detection) in a pretrained model.
-The machine just makes decisions on values, which can be measured.
+ROBODADA underlines, that a machine is not really able to detect emotions.
+It just makes decisions on values, which can be [measured](https://github.com/justadudewhohacks/face-api.js/#features).

 We see ROBODADA as a playful approach for further discussion:
-* To which level can a machine detect emotions and what is not measurable?
+* To which level can a machine detect emotions?
-* How do we interpret the behaviour of a machine?
+* How do we interpret the corresponding behaviour of a machine?
 * How is a machine’s behaviour affecting our behaviour?
 * ...

 Our goal is to offer a tool as simple as possible, no coding skills are required.
 The robot module offers endless possibilites to add different analog materials and extensions.
 ROBODADA also provides multi-user and robots support in a local network.
-Users of the web interface do not need to install any packages or hardware drivers.
-Just open your browser, find your robot and perform it.
+Users do not need to install any packages or hardware drivers.
+Just open your browser and select your robot.

 Our server is implemented with [Node.js](https://nodejs.org), interface elements and emojis are based on [OpenMoji](https://openmoji.org/).
-For the hardware part we use [NodeMCU ESP8266](https://en.wikipedia.org/wiki/NodeMCU) modules to control the robots via OSC (Open Sound Control) wirelessly over the local network.
+For the hardware part we use a [NodeMCU ESP8266](https://en.wikipedia.org/wiki/NodeMCU) module to control the servo motors wirelessly.

 ## Requirements
-To use ROBODADA as a single user you need:
+To start with ROBODADA you need:
 * [Node.js](https://nodejs.org/en/download/) with npm
 * Laptop/Computer with Webcam (tested on Windows and MacOS)
 * Firefox or Chrome